-If you’re looking for somewhere lively and stylish to stay, while not being too expensive, Chelsea or the Meatpacking District are a great choice and I certainly felt safe and comfortable during my Chelsea stay in was easily able to travel around the city using the subway.
+If you’re looking for somewhere lively and stylish to stay, while not being too expensive, Chelsea or the Meatpacking District are a great choice and I certainly felt safe and comfortable during my Chelsea stay, and was easily able to travel around the city using the subway.

 Downtown is the traditionally trendy area of Manhattan, packed with bars, restaurants, exciting events and hip people.
 Whether you head to Greenwich Village – known as the Bohemian Capital – or the trendy Soho area, you’ll find a variety of quirky boutiques, artistic haunts and food markets.

 Downtown is also home to the famous Chinatown where you can enjoy the best Chinese food in Manhattan, and the equally famous Little Italy – which as its name suggests is a little taste of Italy in Manhattan.

 If you’re looking for culture, bohemian chic and lots of tasty food – Downtown is the place for you.

 Of course, Manhattan isn’t your only choice of location in New York.
 Brooklyn has been an up-and-coming destination for many years and is now seen as the hipster capital of New York.
 While in SATC Miranda was somewhat chastised for giving up Manhattan to settle down in Brooklyn, the trendy area was shown in a far more positive light in Girls.